TZstatsADS/Spr2016-Proj4-Grp8/README.md

-# Project 4 Users Analysis and Movie Recommendation
+# Project 4: Users Analysis and Movie Recommendation

 In this project, we explored the relational [data](http://snap.stanford.edu/data/web-Movies.html) from  Amazon movie reviews.
-Two main tasks that we carry on are recommending users and recommending movies.
-First, we explored the relationship between users aiming at recommending users who were trustworthy and professional.
-Second, we developed movie recommendation systems with three different algorithms and made an comparison and evaluation.
+Two main tasks that we carry on are *recommending users* and *recommending movies*.
+First, we explored the relationship between users aiming at recommending users who are trustworthy and professional.
+Second, we developed three movie recommendation systems based on different methods: bipartite network, biclustering using the chi-square for independence statistic.
+We compare the results given by the three approaches.

 Team 8 Members:

 Juan Pablo Campos Gutierrez (jc4499@columbia.edu)
 Yuhan Sun (ys2883@columbia.edu)
 Yusen Wang (yw2812@columbia.edu)